shadow578/shadow578.github.io/_posts/hw-hacking/watchguard/t70/2025-08-29-linux-on-a-watchguard-t70.md

 to figure that out is left as an exercise to the reader. hope you can figure out the password ;)

+if you don't like random passwords sticking around, check out [part 2](2025-08-31-patching-the-t70s-bios.md) where i patch the bios to remove the password check entirely.

 ## Exploring the Setup Utility

 now we can access the bios setup, so what's next?